TeamDerUntergang/Telegram-UserBot/README.md

 and many more people who aren't mentioned here.

 Found Bugs?
-Create an issue on the issue tracker, or contact me in [Telegram](https://t.me/NightShade).
+Create an issue on the issue tracker, or contact me in [my support group](https://t.me/SedenUserBotSupport).